jcs-elpa/file-header/README.md

   (file-header-insert-template-by-file-path "~/.emacs.d/template/java/java_template.txt"))
 ```

-You can bind it to any `mode-hook' so everytime you created a file,
+You can bind it to any `mode-hook' so every time you created a file,
 the template will be inserted.

 ```el
 (add-hook 'java-mode-hook
               (lambda ()